deanusama/demo-repo/Readme.md

-this is demo repo for learning git and github.
+this is demo resrepo for learning git and github.